Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 How to suspect stomach flu (symptoms):

-• severe abdominal cramps (mainly lower abdomen.
+• Severe abdominal cramps (mainly lower abdomen.

 • Diarrhea and yellow loose stool.